 Just for the fun of it

 Residence experiences are a great opportunity for personal growth, developing leadership abilities, working within groups, and making friends.
 Programs and activities offer you a chance to socialize and meet new people, achieve your academic potential, contribute, and learn about yourself and the greater communities around you.
-These are just a few of our signature events to watch for:

 Great ideas wanted!